 This Policy is the sole authorized statement of Rutherford International’s practices with respect to the online collection of personal information through the Online Systems and the usage of such personal information.
 Any summaries of this Policy generated by third party software or otherwise (for example, in connection with the “Platform for Privacy Preferences” or “P3P”) shall have no legal effect, are in no way binding upon Rutherford International, shall not be relied upon in substitute for this Policy, and neither supersede nor modify this Policy.

-Questions regarding this Policy should be directed to Rutherford International at email@example.com or, if by postal mail, at Rutherford International; Brookfield Place, 161 Bay Street, 27th Floor, Toronto, Ontario, Canada, M5J 2S1, Attn: Privacy Coordinator.
+Questions regarding this Policy should be directed to Rutherford International at email@example.com or, if by postal mail, at Rutherford International, 91 King Street, East, Toronto, ON, Canada, M5C 1G3, Attn: Privacy Coordinator.